Pelangio Exploration (CVE:PX) Reaches New 12-Month Low at $0.02

-Pelangio Exploration Inc. (CVE:PX – Get Free Report)’s share price hit a new 52-week low during trading on Tuesday .
-The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 1000 shares trading hands.
+Pelangio Exploration Inc. (CVE:PX – Get Free Report)’s stock price reached a new 52-week low on Monday .
+The company traded as low as C$0.02 and last traded at C$0.02, with a volume of 62500 shares trading hands.
 The stock had previously closed at C$0.02.

 Pelangio Exploration Inc, a mineral exploration company, engages in acquiring, exploring, and developing mineral properties.
 It holds interests in various gold properties in Ghana and Canada.
 The company was incorporated in 2008 and is headquartered in Toronto, Canada.